tprakash17/Kubernetes-HPA-walkthrough/README.md

-# nodejs-sample-app-kubernetes
-nodejs sample app with Dockerfile

-Sample nodejs app
+#Introduction
-App exposes 2 end-points:
+This is sample nodejs app which exposes 2 end-points:

 1. / - Returns Hello
 2. /version - increments and returns count everytime this api is hit/refreshed